WordPress Full Site Editing: Your Essential 2026 Guide

 The Fundamentals of WordPress Full Site Editing

-First, let’s answer the question – what is full site editing?
+First, let’s answer the question: what is full site editing?

 What Is Full Site Editing (FSE)?

-In simple words, Full Site Editing, or FSE for short, is a new WordPress block editor interface where you can edit all parts of your website.
+In simple words, Full Site Editing, or FSE for short, is the WordPress block editor interface where you can edit all parts of your website.
+It is sometimes referred to as the “Site Editor” in the WordPress dashboard.

 The objective of FSE is to give you complete control over your site’s appearance and function, offering a more unified and seamless approach to designing and customizing your WordPress website.
+You no longer need a separate page builder plugin to achieve professional layouts.

 Advantages of Full Site Editing in WordPress